ocular-d/writing-extension-pack/docs/content/docs/setup/_index.md

 Here all info on how to use *gist sync* bla bla bla

 - Install the extenions-pack
-- Configure (donwload from public gist)
+- Configure (download from public gist)
 - Add notes about other settings

 Lorem markdownum, a quoque nutu est *quodcumque mandasset* veluti.
 Passim